-The increasing number of Sonos products on the market coupled with the launch of the new Roam means you can now find decent deals on Sonos speakers and soundbars - even including the latest models.
+There's a new portable Bluetooth Sonos speaker, the Sonos Roam, while rumours remain that we will see the first Sonos headphones by the end of 2021.
+The increasing number of Sonos products on the market means you can now find decent deals on Sonos speakers and soundbars - even including the latest models.

-The Sonos Beam is the first Sonos speaker to add an HDMI connection.
-This means it's ideal for boosting the sound from your TV, while also giving you all the familiar Sonos features.
+The Sonos Beam was the first Sonos speaker to add an HDMI connection.
+This means it's ideal for boosting the sound from your TV, while also giving you all the familiar Sonos multi-room music features.
 Voice control is here, too, and, at this price, it's a solid bargain.

-Aside from the Sonos x IKEA speakers, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
+The Sonos One remains one of the cheapest Sonos wireless speakers - and now it's even better value, thanks to a Gen 2 update.
 The differences between the two are slight.
 The Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but the sound quality and feature set remains the same.
 And you can make a saving on the Sonos One right now.